everestso/everestso/README.md

 It's not what you don't know that HURTS you.
 It's what you Don't Know you Don't Know !
   I seee a Red Node and I want tooo paint it blaaackkk!

+"Learning to recognize and understand MICROAGRESSIONS in the academic setting."

 https://www.arxiv.org/pdf/2403.15601
 https://www.calstate.edu/csu-system/news/Pages/CSU-Announces-Plans-for-New-Student-Success-Framework.aspx